aculab-com/AculabCall-notification-server/README.md

 You cannot call a user which is not registered on server, therefore if you wanna call a web browser it has to be registered using "platform": "web" and it needs to have "webrtcToken" not null (any string, e.g. "fake_token").

-### Testing
+## Testing

 Please note that application launched from terminal/Xcode/Android Studio behaves as separate instance from app launched from the phone.
-For example if you run an app from Xcode, register user and then kill the app, calling the user starts an app instance which is not registered (uses different storage, therefore the user credentials are not found in the app, however they exist on the server).
+For example if you run an app from Xcode, register user and then kill the app, calling the user starts an app instance which is not registered (uses different storage, therefore the user credentials are not found in the app and the app takes you to the registration screen, however they exist on the server).
 In this case you can manually delete the user from the server and register again.

-Best testing practice is to install the app on the phone and open it on the phone.
-This way you get the correct behavior.
+**Best testing practice is to install the app on the phone from terminal/Xcode/Android Studio, kill it and open it on the phone.
+This way you get the correct behavior.**

 ## Register/Login user workflow